 The Interaction Manager coordinates data and manages the execution flow from various input and output modality components.
-It combines various user inputs for submitting meaningful actions to applications (multimodal fusion) and dispatches responses to the user through various output interfaces (multimodal fission).
+It is responsible to combine various user inputs for submitting meaningful actions to applications (multimodal fusion) and to dispatch responses to the user through various output interfaces (multimodal fission).